 Transparency

-Covered entities are encouraged to make available to consumers, in a reasonable manner and location, privacy policies highlighting such entities’ policies regarding collection, storage, and use of facial template data.
+Covered entities are encouraged to make available to consumers, in a reasonable manner and location, privacy policies describing such entities’ practices regarding collection, storage, and use of facial template data.
+Covered entities are encouraged to update their privacy policies when they make material changes to their facial template data management practices.
 The specifics of such privacy policies will depend on the application, given the widely different uses of the technology.
+Generally, policies should describe, as practicable:

+the reasonably foreseeable purposes for which the covered entity collects and shares facial template data or uses facial recognition technologies;

+the covered entity’s data retention and de-identification practices;

+information on how to submit complaints or concerns, and if the entity offers the ability to review, correct, delete, or de-identify facial template data, the procedure to accomplish such actions;how the covered entity responds to requests for facial template data from domestic and foreign law enforcement agencies.

-Where facial recognition technology is used on a physical premises that a covered entity controls, such entity is encouraged to provide notice to consumers that facial recognition technology is present, and, if contextually appropriate, where consumers can find more information about facial recognition technology’s use.
+Where facial recognition technology is used on a physical premises that a covered entity controls, such entity is encouraged to provide concise notice to consumers that facial recognition technology is present, and, if contextually appropriate, where consumers can find more information about the covered entity’s use of facial recognition technology.

-In drafting notices consider entities should consider issues like:
+Developing Good Data Management Practices

+When covered entities formulate their facial template data management practices, and before covered entities deploy facial recognition technology, they are encouraged to consider the following factors:

 Voluntary or involuntary enrollment;